kaibyao/rust-postgres-rest/README.md

 ## To dos

-1. Errors section in docs
-1. TOC in docs
 1. Make an option to enable /sql endpoint and make it disabled by default
+1. break into workspaces
+1. benchmark
 1. GraphQL API
 1. Optimization: Convert Strings to &str / statics.
 1. CSV, XML for REST API (nix for now?)